joyceykao/advlanding/README.md

 ## Website basics

 This website was built with HTML, CSS, & a little bit of JavaScript (JS) using the Bootstrap toolkit.
-In a nutshell:
+Web browsers like Chrome, Firefox, Safari, etc. interpret the HTML, CSS, and JS file sent by the server hosting your website.
+Beware that not all websites will be compatible/interpreted the same on every browser, which is why sometimes websites show up *weird* in different browsers.

+In a nutshell, here is what each file or part of a website does:
 - **HTML** provides the content of a website,
 - **CSS** styles the content (e.g. fonts, colors, spacing, etc.), and
 - **JS** adds interactivity (e.g. animations, or in this case, interacting with external websites via APIs).
 - **Bootstrap** is a library of website components made of pre-written HTML, CSS, JS.

 There are many tutorials online that will go into much more depth than what is described here.
-JS will not be explained...you shoud not have to touch anything in the JS file to update the FEZ website.
+JS will not be explained...you shoud not have to touch anything in the JS file to update the FEZ website (nor the CSS files).

 ### HTML basic syntax